Donella Meadows: Career

 Meadows taught at Dartmouth College for 29 years, beginning in 1972.

-Meadows was honored both as a Pew Scholar in Conservation and Environment (1991) and as a MacArthur Fellow (1994).
+She was honored both as a Pew Scholar in Conservation and Environment (1991) and as a MacArthur Fellow (1994).
 She received the Walter C. Paine Science Education Award in 1990.
 Posthumously, she received the John H. Chafee Excellence in Environmental Affairs Award for 2001, presented by the Conservation Law Foundation.

 Meadows wrote "The Global Citizen," a weekly column on world events from a systems point of view.
-Many of these columns were compiled and published as a book by the same name.
+Many of these columns were compiled and published as a book of the same name.
 Her work is recognized as a formative influence on hundreds of other academic studies, government policy initiatives, and international agreements.

-Meadows was a longtime member of the United States Association for the Club of Rome, which instituted an award in her memory, the US Association for the Club of Rome Donella Meadows Award in Sustainable Global Actions.
+She was a longtime member of the United States Association for the Club of Rome, which instituted an award in her memory, the US Association for the Club of Rome Donella Meadows Award in Sustainable Global Actions.
 The award is given to an outstanding individual who has created actions in a global framework toward the sustainability goals Meadows expressed in her writings.